Cryru/Emotion/README.md

 - Window creation.
 - Mouse and keyboard input.
+  - Focus captured.
 - Asset loading and management.
   - Textures: All FreeImage supported formats. ex.
 BMP/PNG/JPEG/GIF
   - Fonts: All FreeType supported formats. ex.
 TTF
   - Sounds: RIFF WAV
 - Camera system.
-  - Default cameras include one which follows the mouse and one which follows a target object.
+  - Default cameras include one which follows the mouse and one which follows a target transform.
 - Rendering
   - Primitives like lines and rectangles.
   - Square textures.
   - Text.
     - Includes advanced font drawing with control over each individual glyph.
     - Richtext featuring auto wrapping, alignment, markup, and more.
-- Sound engine with fading effects.
+- Sound engine with effects.
 - UI system.
+  - Customize base controls through inheritance or use them straight away.
+  - Inter
 - Tiled integration and rendering.
   - Includes layer opacity, multiple tilesets, animated tiles, and more.
 - An implementation of A*.
   - With the ability to add a custom heuristics function, and perform other customizations.
 - A Javascript scripting engine.
-- Logging and a debug module.
+- Logging and additional debugging.

 ## How to use it?